Incognito/rumprun_wiki_wiki/Repo:-rumprun-xen.md

 	./buildxen.sh

-To run, use the standard Xen tools:
+To run, use the `rumprun` tool:

-	xl create -c domain_config

-Check out `domain_config` to change which tests/demos are run.
-By default, a httpd will be run.
-You will need a Xen network setup for it to work.
+	rumprun xen -i tests/hello/hello

+This will run a simple "Hello, World" demo as a domU, attaching to its console.

+Running the `rumprun` tool with no parameters will display a short usage message.
+More demos can be found under `tests/`, and a demo of running an unmodified httpd can be found at https://github.com/mato/rump-mathopd.

 Debugging
 ---------